tetov/getindiekit.github.io/src/index.md

 ---
+layout: homepage
 title: Indiekit
-layout: document
+description: The little server that connects your website to the independent web.
 ---

-Indiekit is a small but powerful server that acts as the go-between your website and the wider independent web.

-* Publish content to your website using apps like [iAWriter](https://ia.net/writer), [Micro.blog](https://micro.blog), [Icro](https://hartl.co/apps/icro/), [Indigenous](https://indigenous.realize.be) or services that support the [Micropub API](https://micropub.spec.indieweb.org)
+Connect your website to writing apps like iAWriter, Micro.blog or Icro, or any application that supports the Micropub API.

-* Syndicate your content to Twitter (support for other social networks coming later) and save posts to the Internet Archive
+Syndicate your content to social networks like Twitter, Mastodon and LinkedIn.

-* Accept likes, comments and other types of feedback on your content with Webmention (coming soon)
+Accept likes, comments and other types of feedback on your content from around the web with Webmention.

+## Take control
-* Save files to different content stores such as Bitbucket, GitHub, GitLab and Gitea

-* Highly configurable, with presets available for common static site generators such as Jekyll and Hugo.
+Indiekit is highly configurable and adaptable.
+Save files to different content stores such as GitHub, GitLab and Gitea.
+Get started using presets for common static site generators such as Jekyll and Hugo.

+## This is for everyone

-* Localisable, with initial support for English, French and German.
+The admin interface is accessible and localisable, with initial support for English, German and French.